 Apply analytical methods commonly used in the industry.

-Specific Topics: Microeconomic theory, survey & sample design, cost benefit analysis.
+Specific Topics: Microeconomic theory, technology adoption, cost benefit analysis.

 Navigate the political, economic, scientific, and technological dimensions of energy issues.